 It’s not a message film, not a warning.
-We’re not policy makers proposing solutions for Europe.
-We just—in our own very unusual fashion—are contributing to dialogue about Europe, through cinema.
+We’re not policymakers proposing solutions for Europe.
+We just—in our own very unusual fashion—are contributing to the dialogue about Europe through cinema.
 And I know we have a very unusual language, all of our films do in some way, but that’s also good.
-We have to keep pushing these borders as well, we’re talking about an art form, after all, so if we can in some unexpected way contribute to an intelligent dialogue about Europe through this art form, that would be a great success, that would be very satisfying.
+We have to keep pushing these borders.
+We’re talking about an art form, after all, so if we can, in some unexpected way, contribute to an intelligent dialogue about Europe through this art form, that would be a great success, and would be very satisfying.

 It has been shown at 125 festivals so far, and it’s still showing.
 “The Barefoot Emperor” is also all over the world now.
-It started in Toronto [Toronto International Film Festival, world premiere in September 2019], it’s been in Zagreb, Warsaw, Palm Springs, and it’s going to many festivals in the U.S. It’s also going to Sofia, Asia… But at the same time, it’s very modest, it’s not a commercial film to be honest.
+It started in Toronto [Toronto International Film Festival, world premiere in September 2019], it’s been in Zagreb, Warsaw, Palm Springs, and it’s going to many festivals in the U.S. It’s also going to Sofia, Asia… But at the same time, it’s very modest; it’s not a commercial film to be honest.
 And comparing it to “King of the Belgians,” although the film is a sequel, it’s different in tone, in temperature, so it might leave people disappointed or surprised—or happily surprised because it’s totally different.
 Why would we make a part two that’s just a part two?
-It was impossible for us to make a traditional part two.
+We couldn’t make a traditional part two.
 I realize that audiences want to feel the same emotions, maybe they want to revisit the King, but it’s shot in an entirely different manner.
-People who are expecting that same palet of emotions, like if they expect suger, we’ll give them salt instead—or gourmet [laughs].
+People who are expecting that same pallet of emotions, like if they expect sugar, we’ll give them salt instead—or gourmet [laughs].
 It’s definitely a darker film.
-Against all odds, “King of the Belgians” was a charming and funny film, when nobody had any expectations.
+Against all odds, “King of the Belgians” was a charming and funny film when nobody had any expectations.
 After all, we had no sense of humor after people had seen our first three films [laughs].
 People were like, ‘Are you crazy?
 Those guys aren’t funny at all!’
 [Laughs.]
-But it worked out, and then people wanted more sugar, they wanted something charming, something familiar—but no, this film is not charming, it’s disarming.
-It’s a disarming film and that was the point.
+But it worked out, and then people wanted more sugar; they wanted something charming, something familiar—but no, this film is not charming, it’s disarming.
+It’s a disarming film, and that was the point.
 When you make something, you have to be pushing yourself, not using or capitalizing on anything from the past.
-“King” was appreciated very widely at festivals for its naivety, its charm, its simplicity, and at the same time for its reflection of Europe, and for the character of the King.
+“King” was appreciated very widely at festivals for its naivety, its charm, its simplicity, and at the same time for its reflection of Europe and the character of the King.
 But we would never walk along the same path.

 February 24, 2020